 This infection, caused by Plasmodium falciparum, is the most dangerous form of malaria and can be fatal without treatment.
 In falciparum malaria, infected red blood cells stick to the walls of small blood vessels and clog them, damaging many organs—particularly the brain (cerebral malaria), lungs, kidneys, and gastrointestinal tract.

-In falciparum malaria, fluid can accumulate in the lungs and cause severe breathing problems ( acute respiratory distress syndrome Acute Respiratory Distress Syndrome (ARDS) Acute respiratory distress syndrome is a type of respiratory (lung) failure resulting from many different disorders that cause fluid to accumulate in the lungs and oxygen levels in the blood... read more ).
+In falciparum malaria, fluid can accumulate in the lungs and cause severe breathing problems (acute respiratory distress syndrome Acute Respiratory Distress Syndrome (ARDS) Acute respiratory distress syndrome is a type of respiratory (lung) failure resulting from many different disorders that cause fluid to accumulate in the lungs and oxygen levels in the blood... read more ).
 Damage to internal organs can cause blood pressure to fall, sometimes resulting in shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more .
-Other symptoms of falciparum malaria include diarrhea, jaundice, and kidney failure.
+Other symptoms of falciparum malaria include diarrhea, jaundice, and kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more .
 The level of sugar (glucose) in the blood can fall (called hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ).
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ).
 The blood sugar level may become life-threateningly low in people who have a large number of parasites in their blood.